NoeBerdoz/hes-so-master-modules-planner/README.md

 # Master Course Planner 🎓

-**A simple tool to plan your HES-SO Master's degree in Data Science.**
+**A simple tool to plan your HES-SO Master of Science in Engineering's degree.**

 This application helps you choose your courses, organize your schedule, and make sure you meet all the requirements for your degree.